ruthvikhrushikesh/Rubik-s-CUbe/README.md

 # RUBIK's-CUBE :
 ------------------------------------------------------------------------------------------------------------------------------------------

--> This is my rubik's cube code in c language...
+-> This is my Rubik's Cube code in C...

--> This solves the cube using layer by layer method...
+-> It solves the cube using the layer-by-layer method

--> I used some extra algorithms to solve cube so my code will try to reduce the number of moves that takes to solve cube..
+-> I used some extra algorithms to reduce the number of moves needed to solve the cube..

--> I used basic concepts like for loops, if-else-elseif statements, functions, structures, etc.. in efficient way....
+-> I efficiently used basic concepts like for loops, if-else-if statements, functions, and structures....

--> Without making my code complex with advanced concepts like data structures and oops...
+-> I avoided making my code complex with advanced concepts like data structures and OOP...

--> Here you can solve any colour as layer_1...
+-> You can solve any color as Layer 1

 ------------------------------------------------------------------------------------------------------------------------------------------
 # How to give inputs :
 ------------------------------------------------------------------------------------------------------------------------------------------

--> Give name of the colour at starting..
+-> Give the name of the color at the start..

--> According to that colour, in terminal it self, it shows how to give inputs...
+-> According to that color, the terminal itself shows how to give inputs.
-For example; if you take green, it shows like:
+For example, if you take green, it shows:

 -> TAKE GREEN AS TOP AND BLUE AS BOTTOM (and you should enter colours at the given centers) after entering 4 colours, it will say like

--> TAKE ORANGE AS BOTTOM WHILE ENTERING GREEN (and you should enter colours at the green center) after that it will show like,
+-> take ORANGE as bottom while entering GREEN (and you should enter colors at the green center) After that, it will show:

 -> TAKE ORANGE AS TOP WHILE ENTERING BLUE (and you should enter colours at the blue center) and press enter... it will take inputs..

--> And while giving inputs, use FIRST LETTER of the colour
+-> While giving inputs, use the FIRST LETTER of the color

 -> Use only SMALL LETTERS. it will not recognise the capital letters...